 <select name="color" id="color">

 Most browsers enable users to use the Tab key to navigate from field to field, providing accessibility to the mobility impaired and users of screen readers.
-In most forms, the tab order follows a logical progression from top to bottom.
+In most forms, the tab order follows a logical progression from right to left, top to bottom.